Are Franchise Consultants for Real?

 Certification and Expertise

-There are several big franchise broker networks out there, and I chose to join one with a certification process.
+There are several big franchise broker organizations out there, and I chose to join one with a certification process.
 I have received the proper education and knowledge to serve candidates.
 My franchise broker network also has an ethics board and provides continuing education sessions five days per week.
 All of these resources help me provide the very best guidance to candidates.

 Impartial Guidance